 Before Flutter, developers had to write a different codebase for two separate applications (iOS & Android).
 A single application developed with a single code-based will take less time to write, test, and be deemed qualified as an ideal app.

 However, Flutter app development eases the method further and accelerates the event process.
 The single codebase approach allows developers to reuse it with different plugins, which results in lesser development time.
 During testing, a simple QA is enough to verify the functionality, features, and program of any cross-platform mobile app.

 ‘Hot’ reloading accelerates the re-development cycle by allowing changes to a live running application.
-This enables the app to pick up from where it left without restarting, whenever anything changes in the app.
-This feature makes all design changes visible, speeding up the method of fixing bugs, UI building, and adding more features to the Flutter apps in real-time.
+This enables the app to pick up from where it left off without restarting whenever anything changes in the app.
+This feature makes all design changes visible, speeding up the method of fixing bugs, UI building, and adding more features to the Flutter apps in real time.

 If you are unsure about using Flutter, here is a viable argument.
 The speed with which you can produce your MVP (Minimum Viable Product) on Flutter for any app is unmatched.
 To create an MVP in Flutter, you simply have to invest a little amount of your time and energy.
 Although that comes with its own shortcoming- Flutter’s MVP development is somewhat limited.